-With the highest GDP per captal in the world based on Countryaah, Qatar lacks rail, but the road network is well developed.
+With the highest GDP per captal in the world based on Countryaah, as a country in western Asia, Qatar lacks rail, but the road network is well developed.
 In 2010, it covered 9,800 km of paved road.
 Car density is one of the highest in the world.

 Important ports are Doha and Umm Said on the east coast as well as the oil terminal on the island of Halul.
 Doha International Airport is important for European-Asian air travel.
 State-owned airline Qatar Airways has grown rapidly, flying in 2013 to over 125 destinations worldwide.

 Oman lacks a railway, and before the takeover of Sultan Qabus ibn Said in 1970, there were almost no roads.
 Major efforts have subsequently been made to improve communications both within the country and with the outside world.
 A deep harbor is located in Matrah, and several port developments are in progress.
 Air connections have been established with remote regions.
 International airports are located in as-Sib 80 km west of Muscat and in Salala.

 Infrastructure and communications were seriously damaged during the civil war.
 Beirut International Airport (Khalda), which was one of the busiest in the Middle East before 1975, has been partially destroyed and occasionally closed.
 Lebanon has a well-developed road network, but the rail network is largely destroyed and traffic modest.
 The occasional breakdown and insufficiency of official telecommunications has led many businessmen to choose to rely on private telecommunications satellite systems.